 Once rested, transfer duck crowns to cutting board, carve breasts, then slice into pieces; reserve carcasses for duck stock.
 Serve right away, passing coarse sea salt and duck jus (if using) at the table.

 A duck "crown" describes a whole bone-in duck breast without the legs attached.
-Instructions for breaking down whole ducks to yield duck crowns can be found online.
-Instructions for dry-aging ducks can also be found online.
+Instructions for breaking down whole ducks to yield duck crowns can be found here.
+Instructions for dry-aging ducks can be found here.
 Our preferred treatment for duck skin for this recipe is to brush it with blended shio koji throughout the dry-aging process.

 This recipe was developed with Pekin and Alina ducks, but it will work with Muscovy ducks as well.